Oregon Therapists Who Accept First Choice Health

 Yes, all 9 therapists accepting First Choice Health insurance in Oregon are currently accepting new clients as of April 2026.
 This availability ensures that individuals seeking mental health support can find a provider who can accommodate their needs and start their therapeutic journey without delay.

-As of April 2026, Oregon Counselor Directory lists 20 therapists in Oregon who accept First Choice Health insurance.
+Oregon Counselors Directory lists 23 therapists in Oregon who accept First Choice Health insurance.
 This indicates a specific subset of mental health care providers who are ready to serve clients with this insurance plan.
 Among these, 0 therapists offer telehealth services, allowing for remote sessions and expanding accessibility across Oregon.
 2 therapists also accept the Oregon Health Plan (OHP), providing additional Medicaid coverage options.
 3 of these providers offer sliding scale fees, which can be a crucial resource for clients with financial constraints.
-All 19 therapists are currently accepting new clients, ensuring that individuals seeking mental health support can find a provider without delay.
+All 21 therapists are currently accepting new clients, ensuring that individuals seeking mental health support can find a provider without delay.
 Various evidence-based approaches are used by these professionals, including Cognitive Behavioral Therapy (CBT) and others, to address a range of mental health concerns.

 Oregon Cities